From the tiny fork on the table to the highest skyscraper, stainless steel has become an integral part of modern life.

 4. Chemical Industry

 Chemical plants expose metals and equipment to an extremely harsh environment.
-Stainless steel offers the best solution to withstand the corrosion elements.
+Stainless steel offers the best solution to withstand corrosion elements.

 6. Storage Tanks